-I’m not going to sugar coat it.
-Writing is the beginning of a novel is hard work.
+I’m not going to sugarcoat it.
+Writing the beginning of a novel is hard work.
 Heck– writing the beginning of a blog post isn’t easy, either.
-You’re tasked with a pulling the readeri in, making them care, anchoring the setting, and establishing the tone for the rest of the story.
+You’re tasked with a pulling the reader in, making them care, anchoring the setting, and establishing the tone for the rest of the story.
 But, the good news is that you can do it, and here’s how:

 Start With Action

 The beginning of your novel is not always the beginning of your story.
-In your writerly wisdom, you may choose to plop the reader right into the heart of the action.
+Using your writing wisdom, choose to plop the reader right into the heart of the action.
 The reader opens your novel and finds himself right in the middle of a whodunnit scene (link), and the murderer has just darted into the shadows.
 Who wouldn’t be persuaded to keep reading with an opening like that?

 Reject the urge to begin with too much back story.
-And, for reasons we’ll discuss later on in this post, avoid prologues, too… Just like politics at family get togethers.
+And, for reasons we’ll discuss later on in this post, avoid prologues, too… Just like politics at family gatherings.

-Starting off with too much exposition, or laying the foundation for what’s considered “normal” to your protagonist, will actually bore the reader.
+If you start off with too much exposition, you will actually bore the reader.
 The reader isn’t invested enough in your story yet to care about the background.

 But, after you introduce the character and the problem that the character has to now overcome, the reader will begin to care.

 A good story starts with a catalyst (also known as an inciting incident) that disrupts the protagonist’s normal everyday existence.
 The catalyst doesn’t always need to be revealed within the first few words, but it does need to happen within the first few pages.
 Do not, I repeat, do not use chapter one as a glorified prologue.
 Chapter one needs to start with action.
 Chapter two can delve into back story (but only if you must).